Photo of the campanile on a sunny day

 See our Resources page to learn more about options for reporting to KU or law enforcement, or seeking medical care after sexual violence.

 Yes, you can still get help.
 There is no requirement that something must be recent or have happened while you were a KU student.
 If you experienced interpersonal violence off-campus, during breaks, or before you were a student here, you still deserve support.
+It’s not uncommon for someone to seek help at various times in their life for different reasons.
+If you're a current KU student, we're here to help.

-No you don't.
+No, you don't.
 You don’t need to label yourself or define anything you’ve experienced to talk with us.
 We won’t ask you questions about what happened and you get to decide what’s useful to share.
 The conversation goes at your pace.